Wuadin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line - Write a script that duplicates the last line of the file iacta
 10. No more javascript - Write a script that deletes all the regular files with a .js extension
 11. Don't just count your directories, make your directories count
+12. What’s new - Create a script that displays the 10 newest files in the current directory